-Prospective students may apply through the Yale Graduate School’s online application (with some specific BBS information here).
+Prospective students may apply through the Yale Graduate School’s online application (with some BBS-specific information here).
 Applications are due by December 1st every year for the following fall term.

 Applicants are expected 1) to have a strong foundation in the basic sciences, such as biology, chemistry and mathematics, and 2) to have training in computing/informatics, including significant computer programming experience.